aaron-lebo/xjs/README.md

 This has been tested on the wonderful [void Linux](https://voidlinux.eu).
 It should work fine on a number of other OSes.

 1. Make sure Node and npm are installed properly.
 Also make sure Elixir and mix are installed properly.
-Google.
+Use your preferred search engine.

 2. Start a new Elixir project